CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 files, no matter what the frequency is.)
 If there are no namelist flags with a given ``histfreq`` value, or if an element of ``histfreq_n`` is 0, then no file will be written at that frequency.
-The output period can be discerned from the filenames.
+The output period can be discerned from the filenames or the ``hist_suffix`` can be used.
 Each history stream will be either instantaneous or averaged as specified by the corresponding entry in the ``hist_avg`` namelist array, and the frequency will be relative to a reference date specified by the corresponding entry in ``histfreq_base``.
 More information about how the frequency is